Balls

 5 piece golf ball

 At the moment TaylorMade is the only company producing a 5-piece ball.
-Their TP5 and TP5x models are the premium offering from the company and are designed with better players in mind.
+Their TP5 and TP5x models are the premium offerings from the company and are designed with better players in mind.

 4 piece golf ball